With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 Maybe your sales revolve around a certain holiday, like you sell turkeys and Thanksgiving is your biggest sales season.

-If your fulfillment team is overwhelmed around certain dates, Carrier Rules allows you too set up shipping surcharges leading up to a holiday.
+If your fulfillment team is overwhelmed around certain dates, Shipping Rules allows you too set up shipping surcharges leading up to a holiday.

 This can offset the extra fulfillment costs (overtime, temporary employees, etc.) that you incur during your busy period.